zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 Thermodynamics-Based Metabolic Flux Analysis
 ---------------------------------------------
-The TMFA function in psamm is an implementation of the TMFA algorithm as detailed in [Henry07]_.
-This method incoperates additional thermodynamic constraints into the flux balance framework, allowing for the simulation of growth, while accounting for the thermodynamic feasibility of the metabolic reactions.
+The ``tmfa`` function in psamm is an implementation of the TMFA algorithm as detailed in [Henry07]_.
+This method incorporates additional thermodynamic constraints into the flux balance framework, allowing for the simulation of growth, while accounting for the thermodynamic feasibility of the metabolic reactions.
 Like the other two methods in this part of the tutorial,